Walgreens, CVS beef up protections against threat of 'bot' attacks on vaccine program

 He added, “The dam will explode once vaccines are available for all citizens.”

-Reporting by Melissa Fares, Richa Naidu and Lisa Baertlein; Editing by Kenneth Li, Vanessa O’Connell, and Nick Zieminski
+Reporting by Melissa Fares, Richa Naidu and Lisa Baertlein; Editing by Kenneth Li, Vanessa O’Connell, Aurora Ellis, and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.